CANopenTerm/CANopenTerm/README.md

   Generate Test reports for integration with continuous integration (CI) systems such as [Jenkins](https://plugins.jenkins.io/junit/).

-## Code Quality and Standards

-- **ANSI C Source Code**:
-  Ensures robust performance and high portability.

-- **Quality Assurance**:
-  Static code analysis and unit tests for reliability.

-- **OS Abstraction Layer**:
-  Simplifies the process of porting to different platforms.

 ## Why Your Support Matters

 **CANopenTerm** is developed to provide a powerful tool for professionals at no cost.
 However, maintaining and improving such a project requires resources.
 Your donations can make a significant difference, enabling continued development and support.

 Your contribution, no matter how small, will be greatly appreciated and will help keep CANopenTerm thriving.
-Together, we can ensure this essential tool remains available and continues to evolve.

 [Donate Now](https://github.com/sponsors/mupfdev)